How to deposit a check with mobile check deposit

 4. Take a clear picture: The app may require permission for access to your tablet or smartphone’s camera to deposit a check online.
 Once you’ve got the right permissions, snap a pic of the front and back of your check in a well-lit area with a dark and flat background.
 Then, upload the image to the app.
 Ensure the image comes out clearly.
 The app may prompt you to retake the picture if the check image is fuzzy and unfocused.

 5. Choose the account where the money should be deposited: Once you’re logged on, you should be able to make a mobile check deposit.
-If you have multiple types of accounts — like a checking and savings account, the app might prompt you to select which one you’re depositing the money into.
+If you have multiple types of accounts — like a checking account and savings account, the app might prompt you to select which one you’re depositing the money into.
 You should also fill out the check amount.

 6. Keep the check on hand until it’s fully processed: Hang onto the check until you know it’s cleared (that is, the funds have successfully made their way into your account).
 It could take several business days for it to clear.
 Your bank my notify you if the check was successfully deposited into your account.
 If it doesn’t, sign into your account to ensure it’s processed.